evil-mad/robopaint/README.md

 your own thing?
 Here's a rough and tumble guide to getting set up:

 ### Pre-requisites
-#### Node-webkit (v0.10.x)
+#### Electron (v0.30.x)
-RoboPaint is an HTML5/Node.js application that runs in [node-webkit](https://github.com/rogerwang/node-webkit).
-Though the index.html code may somewhat render in a regular browser window, it's still a node.js application that requires its low level file access and other APIs.
-Download a release from their main page above, extract the files from the zip to a working folder.
-For windows, I use `C:\nw\`, which you can then add to your PATH environment variable.
-For Linux, I use `~\.nw\`, with an alias in my ~\.bashrc file like `alias nw='~/.nw/nw'`.
+RoboPaint is an HTML5/Node.js application that runs in [electron](https://electron.atom.io/).
+Though the main.html code may somewhat render in a regular browser window, it's still a node.js application that requires its low level file access and other APIs.

-#### Node.js & npm (v0.10+)
+#### Install Io.js (2.4.x+) for node & npm
 Required for automated builds and installation content.
-See [nodejs.org](http://nodejs.org) for installation for your operating system.
-Node Package Manager is usually installed along with it.
+Electron uses Node.js' little brother fork, io.js.
+See [iojs.org](http://iojs.org) for installation for your operating system. `npm` is installed along with it.
+If you already have node installed, you can probably go without switching to io.js as electron provides its own io.js implementation built in.

+#### Install Electron
+After node/io.js is installed, just run from your terminal/console `npm install -g electron-prebuilt` to install Electron on your path.
+When complete, just run `electron -v` to see the installed app version.

 #### Build Tools!
-* CNC Server uses node-serialport, a low-level partially native module that needs to be built/compiled for every OS.
+* CNC Server uses the node-serialport module, a low-level partially native module that needs to be built/compiled for every OS.
-* These are pre-compiled for each release in the [robopaint-build](https://github.com/evil-mad/robopaint-build/) repository, which you can easily use to replace the node_modules folder within cncserver
+* These are pre-compiled for each release in the [robopaint-build](https://github.com/evil-mad/robopaint-build/) repository, which you can easily use to replace the node_modules folder within `cncserver/node_modules/serialport/
 * *BUT*, if you're experimenting with new versions of modules, you're going to need to be able to build your own, so continue on.